 For instance, all connected devices use bandwidth on any company's internet connection, especially if they're being used to stream videos.
 This is also true as employees bring their own connected devices to the office in addition to what is already on the premises.
 Consequently, that might lead companies to look for Ethernet solutions that will allow them to handle the additional demand in stride, without paying a lot more for it.
 Looking into Ethernet for business plans as a means of determining the best possible way forward here can go a long way.
 That kind of effort may be particularly beneficial for companies as they attempt to get out in front of this issue before making any significant capital investments in new devices, rather than making the purchase and scrambling to correct slower connection speeds.

-As more companies adopt IoT-enabled devices in the near future, it might also be wise for them to examine the different types of Ethernet connections available, according to a report from Machine Design.
+Do the legwork As more companies adopt IoT-enabled devices in the near future, it might also be wise for them to examine the different types of Ethernet connections available, according to a report from Machine Design.
 By doing so, executives will be able to make the most informed decisions possible when it comes to how their companies will meet their ever-growing and changing needs.

 Most companies won't have to dramatically shift their needs as time goes on, but getting a better understanding of what kind of equipment they might require and the other types of investments they will need to make to ensure they're meeting their ongoing needs, the report said.
 Simply upgrading from standard Ethernet to a faster connection might be all that's required here, but experts recommend ensuring networks reach no more than 10 percent of capacity for optimal performance.